 2. Wooden Blocks Advent Nativity Display

-If I had a Do-ability Award for Advent I’d give it to this 2017 Advent Family Devotional Guide.
+If I had a Do-ability Award for Advent I’d give it to this Advent Family Devotional Guide from our friends at the United Methodist Church.
+(It was written in 2017 so you'll need to revise the dates.)
 All you need are nine wooden blocks and some colored markers.
-The display is simple and the activities are joyful (and even more importantly for busy families, peaceful!)
+The display is simple and the activities are joyful and even more importantly for busy families, peaceful!

 I don’t know where these great ideas were when my kids were little.
 Back then I was feverishly sewing a Jesse Tree wall hanging into the wee hours of the first day of Advent (and then spending the rest of the month settling disputes over who got to hang which ornament on it).
 But I’m so glad that ideas like these are here now.
 Pass them on!